 Any elected government that hopes to rule as an effective institution will not only have to earn the legitimacy of the people in Libya, but also eliminate the threat posed by militias and political spoilers of the election.
 For the foreseeable future, no rational militia is willing to give up their leverage over the state and the plentiful perks that come alongside that for the sake of national reconciliation.

 The reality in Libya is that any government elected into power will not have the capacity or authority to eliminate the influence of militias, and will be forced to at times contend with, and at other times, rely on them for power, legitimacy, and security—as past governments have done.
-A newly elected government therefore runs the risk of being held hostage to the influence and leverage that militias currently control government institutions, resulting in the inability of the new institution to effectively govern.
+A newly elected government therefore runs the risk of being held hostage to the influence and leverage that militias currently have over government institutions, resulting in the inability of a new government to effectively rule.
 However, if a government can earn popular legitimacy through elections, be legally checked by a constitution, and is internationally supported, it will be able to force armed groups to choose between rejecting the government or working themselves into the new system.

-While none of these objections necessarily negate the election process nor nullify the LPA, if elections are held prior to ratifying a constitution, and with the current security circumstances, the risk of having a negative outcome—a government that lacks legitimacy and is beholden to non-state actors—is much higher.
-Considering the erratic security situation in Libya, even with an approved constitution prior to elections, no one can predict what the aftermath of elections may hold.
+While none of these objections necessarily negate the election process nor nullify the LPA, if elections are held prior to ratifying a constitution with the current security situation, the risk of having a negative outcome—a government that lacks legitimacy and is beholden to non-state actors—is much higher.
+Considering the erratic security environment in Libya, even with an approved constitution prior to elections, no one can predict what the aftermath of elections may hold.
 But what is undeniable is that an approved constitution prior to election day will only strengthen the prospect that elections could pave the way to a measured resolution of Libya’s turmoil.